• Facebook

 Experienced and qualified staff

-400 staff members working actively with minors and close to 500 professionals with vocation for the work with foreign minors being trained at our Emergency School and further facilities.
+We have 400+ team members actively working with minors and close to 500 professionals from other organizations that have trained at our Emergency School trained to advocate and serve unaccompanied minors.

 24 hour response team